Home > ALLOYS > Brass Alloys

 Brass has a high melting point, generally around 900-degrees Celsius, although the exact temperature depends on the concentration of the many different metals that make up this alloy.

-One of the unique properties about Brass is that copper content in brass makes brass germicidal.
+One of the unique properties of Brass is that copper content in brass makes brass germicidal.
 Depending upon the type and concentration of pathogens and the medium they are in, brass kills these microorganisms within a few minutes to eight hours of contact.
+Learn more about the different types of Brass Alloy products we offer using the list below.

 Frequently Asked Questions About Brass Alloys